Think-iT-Labs/aws-patterns-edc/README.md

 ### Discover the asset and reach agreement on the defined contract

-#### Request the data catalog shared by Company X.
+#### Request the data catalog shared by company X.

 As a data consumer in the data space, Company Y first needs to discover the data that is being shared by other participants.

-In this basic setup, you can do this by asking the consumer (Company Y) connector to request the catalog of available assets from the provider (Company X) connector directly.
+In this basic setup, you can do this by asking the consumer (Company Y) connector to request the catalog of available assets from the provider (company X) connector directly.

 * **Connector**: Company Y